Hymn to Saint Gregory the Pope

 Now the companion of angels,

-Now bring help to the faithful.
+Now bring succor to others of the faithful.

 2.